Wiselab2/Y2H-SCORES/Software/README.md

 # Instructions to run Y2H-SCORES

-This repository contains the software Y2H-SCORES published in  Velásquez-Zapata *et.al.* (2020) Y2H-SCORES: A statistical framework to infer protein-protein interactions from next-generation yeast-two-hybrid sequencing data.
+This repository contains the software Y2H-SCORES published in  Velásquez-Zapata *et.al.* (2021) Next-generation yeast-two-hybrid analysis with Y2H-SCORES identifies novel interactors of the MLA immune receptor.

 **Overview**